 Keep your hands off all lotions, sunscreens, creams, insect repellents, organic cleaning agents before handling your insulin pump.
 Wash your hands dry after you use such products.

-Though it is not mentioned after how long one should clean the pump, but it is recommended practice for Insulin pump care, to keep it in good condition by cleaning it from time to time.
+Though it is not mentioned after how long one should clean the pump, it is a recommended practice for Insulin pump care, to keep it in good condition by cleaning it from time to time.
 Use a mild detergent like dish soap and water.
 Avoid placing the pump under running water or submerging it under any liquid.
-Avoid cleaning it with glass cleaners, all purpose cleaners or hand sanitizers.
+Avoid cleaning it with glass cleaners, all-purpose cleaners or hand sanitisers.
 Instead, use alcohol wipes to clean the pump.
 An effective insulin pump care measure would be to use a dry cloth to clean the battery storage area.

-Follow the above mentioned tips for Insulin pump care and promote safe measures for health.
+Follow the above-mentioned tips for insulin pump care and promote safety measures for health.
 For more blogs related to insulin, read here!